-- 1. The dissertation shall be submitted not later than twelve months from the date of the commencement of the programme or the equivalent for part-time and distance-learning students, or according to specific regulations pertinent to the programme of study.
-Exceptionally a candidate may be permitted a further period of three months beyond the reporting deadline in which to submit the dissertation with the permission of the relevant Pro Dean. - 2.
-Unless otherwise stated in an agreement with another institution or, with the special permission of the Dean of Faculty, the dissertation shall be written in English and shall not exceed 15,000 words.
-Within a programme approved by the Dean, the dissertation may be replaced by a form of assessment which has equivalent academic standing.
-The approval of the Dean is also required for a dissertation containing extensive translations or quoted text to exceed 15,000 words. - 3.
+- The dissertation shall be submitted not later than twelve months from the date of the commencement of the programme or the equivalent for part-time and distance-learning students, or according to specific regulations pertinent to the programme of study.
+Exceptionally a candidate may be permitted a further period of three months beyond the reporting deadline in which to submit the dissertation with the permission of the Assistant Vice-Principal (Provost). - 2.
+Unless otherwise stated in an agreement with another institution, or with the special permission of the Assistant Vice-Principal (Provost), the dissertation shall be written in English and shall not exceed 15,000 words.
+Within a programme approved by the Assistant Vice-Principal (Provost), the dissertation may be replaced by a form of assessment which has equivalent academic standing.
+The approval of the Assistant Vice-Principal (Provost) is also required for a dissertation containing extensive translations or quoted text to exceed 15,000 words. - 3.
 The dissertation shall be prefaced with a declaration that it has been composed by the candidate, that the work of which it is a record has been done by the candidate alone or is in accordance with the School's group dissertation guidelines, and that is has not been accepted in any previous application for any degree. - 4.
-Two copies of the dissertation shall be submitted according to the school requirements but shall not be required to be deposited in the University Library.
+The dissertation shall be submitted according to the school requirements but shall not be required to be deposited in the University Library.
 One copy may, however, be retained in the School. - 5.
 The dissertation shall be examined by at least two internal examiners. - 6.
-The Board of Examiners shall, on the basis of the written report of the examiners for the taught component and of their assessment of the dissertation and, if applicable, any oral examination required, recommend to the Senatus Academicus, through the Dean, either: - A. that the degree of MLitt or MSc or MRes be awarded; or - B. the Dissertation not having reached the required standard, the Postgraduate Diploma be awarded where so qualified (unless otherwise stated in an agreement with another institution). - 7.
-A candidate who has been permitted to proceed to the dissertation element of the MLitt or MSc or MRes but does not submit the dissertation may apply to the Senatus Academicus for the award of the Postgraduate Diploma.
+The module board shall, on the basis of the written report of the examiners for the taught component and of their assessment of the dissertation and, if applicable, any oral examination required, recommend to the Senatus Academicus, through the Assistant Vice-Principal (Provost), either: - A. that the degree of MLitt or MSc or MRes be awarded; or - B. the dissertation not having reached the required standard, the Postgraduate Diploma be awarded where so qualified (unless otherwise stated in an agreement with another institution). - A candidate who has been permitted to proceed to the dissertation element of the MLitt or MSc or MRes but does not submit the dissertation may apply to the Senatus Academicus for the award of the Postgraduate Diploma.